US President Joe Biden and Ukraine's Zelensky to meet at White House on Wednesday

 “We are ending a very special session of the 117th Congress with legislation that makes progress for the American people as well as support for our Democracy,” Pelosi wrote Tuesday in a letter to colleagues.
 “Please be present for a very special focus on Democracy Wednesday night.”

-US has been one of the largest providers of military support to Ukraine, already providing an estimated $50 billion in total aid, including some $20 billion in security assistance.
+US has been one of the largest military supporters of Ukraine, already providing an estimated $50 billion in total aid, including some $20 billion in security assistance.

 Meanwhile, on Tuesday, Zelensky visited Ukrainian troops in Bakhmut, where Ukrainian and Russian troops are engaged in an intense face-off, and described the war-battered city as a frontline "fortress."